 Our lab is interested in the understanding of molecular and cellular mechanisms governing adult Neural Stem Cells (NSCs) activation in freely behaving mice, migration and maturation of neuronal precursors and functional integration of new neurons into the mature neuronal circuitry.
-The olfactory bulb (OB) is an ideal system to study these processes since it is one of the few regions in the adult brain where massive neuronal migration and integration occurs.
-Neuronal precursors are generated in the subventricular zone (SVZ).
-Neuronal precursors are generated from NSCs and migrate toward the OB where they integrate into the functional circuitry.
+The largest population of NSCs in the adult brain is located in the subventricular zone (SVZ).
+Neuronal precursors are generated from NSCs and migrate toward the olfactory bulb (OB) where they integrate into the functional circuitry.
 The long-term objective of our research is to identify the molecular and cellular programs orchestrating neuronal development in the adult brain that can be used to build up efficient cell replacement therapies by inducing neuronal recruitment into the brain areas affected by neurodegenerative diseases and brain trauma.

-We use multidisciplinary approaches including mini-endoscopic imaging in freely behaving mice, in vivo two-photon imaging of neuronal maturation and spine dynamic, time-lapse imaging of neuronal migration in the acute brain slice, electrophysiology, Ca2+ imaging, cell culture, stereotaxic injection of viral vectors, electroporation, immunohistochemistry, western blotting, as well as behavioral assessment of odor behavior.
+We use multidisciplinary approaches including mini-endoscopic imaging in freely behaving mice, in vivo two-photon imaging of neuronal maturation and spine dynamic, time-lapse imaging of neuronal migration in the acute brain slice, electrophysiology, Ca2+ imaging, cell culture, CRISPR-Cas9, stereotaxic injection of viral vectors, electroporation, immunohistochemistry, western blotting, as well as behavioral assessment of odor behavior.

 Ottawa is a multicultural city, sitting on Ottawa river, home to many national landmarks, has centuries-old architecture, fortifications, museums, several historic and ancestral sites.
 Old Québec is designated by UNESCO as a World Heritage treasure.
 Quebec City is also nearby of national park and falls park offering many outdoor activities.